brane100/Macedonian-Folklore-App/README.md

 # 🏛️ Macedonian Folklore App

-A full-stack web application dedicated to preserving and sharing the rich folklore traditions of Macedonia.
+A full-stack web application dedicated to preserving and sharing the rich folklore traditions of Macedonia, with modern digital features for community, education, and cultural heritage.

 ## 📁 Project Structure